 • Your company submits a single invoice to the factor

-• The factor verifies the invoice and get you simple credit qualifications
+• The factor verifies the invoice and gets you simple credit qualifications

 • You receive an advance, up to 90% of the invoice value

-• You can be approved in as little as 24 hours as your personal credit score isn’t considered
+• Approval can be in as little as 24 hours as your personal credit score isn’t considered

-• You pay no upfront fees and enjoy a fast application process
+• No payment of upfront fees and enjoy a fast application process

 • Your business adds no additional debt